dadonnelly316/airflow_on_aws/readme.md

 ![Configuring RDS instance from AWS Management Console to use free tier](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/RDS_step_2.png)

 In the settings section, we chose a database cluster identifier.
 This project chose “airflow”, but you can choose any name you prefer.
-We leave the default Master Username as PostgreSQL, and choose a strong password.
+We leave the default Master Username as postgres, and choose a strong password.
 If you prefer, you can let AWS manage your password.

 ![Configuring RDS instance from AWS Management Console to to set cluster identifier, the PostgreSQL master username, and master password.](https://github.com/dadonnelly316/airflow_on_aws/blob/main/documentation/images/RDS_step_3.jpg)